WordCmp.com

 bird (verb) yell (verb)

-watch and study birds in their natural habitat utter a sudden loud cry
+watch and study birds in their natural habitat utter or declare in a very loud voice

 Difference between bird and yell